 A maximum of six units of graduate credit may be transferred for graduate courses completed at other accredited institutions (or in other graduate programs at Duke).
 Transfer credit will be given only for academic work completed within the five years prior to matriculation at Duke.
-Such units are transferable only if the student has received a grade of B (3.0 or its equivalent) and after the student has earned a minimum of 6 units of graduate credit at Duke University School of Nursing.
-A student wishing to transfer course work should make a written request to his/her academic advisor and provide a syllabus or some other description of the course he/she wishes to have considered for transfer credit.
+Such units are transferable only if the student has received a grade of B (3.0 on a 4.0 scale or its equivalent) and after the student has earned a minimum of 6 units of graduate credit at Duke University School of Nursing.
+A student wishing to transfer course work should make a written request to his/her academic advisor and provide a transcript and a syllabus or other description of the course he/she wishes to have considered for transfer credit.